Sheng254/quantron/README.md

 ## Features
 - **Interactive Chat:** Engage with Quantron through text-based communication using specific keywords and phrases.
 Quantron responds with sarcastic pre-scripted messages based on the recognised input.
 Please note that the responses are limited to the predetermined set of keywords and phrases.
-- **Type Interaction:**: Simply type in the chat box and click the "Send" button to communicate with Quantron.
+- **Type Interaction:** Simply type in the chat box and click the "Send" button to communicate with Quantron.
 This allows for text-based communication and is useful in situations where speech interaction may not be feasible.
 - **Voice Interaction:** Speak to Quantron using voice input for a more natural interaction.
 - **Time Information:** Ask Quantron for the current time.
 - **Weather Information:** Get the latest weather updates.